RealDaniG/QFS/ATLAS-QFS-GAP-ANALYSIS.md

 ---

 ## Recommended Next Steps

 1. **Immediate (P0):** Focus on API contracts and core UX gaps to unblock frontend development
+2. **Short-term (P1):** Implement messaging, communities, and governance systems
+3. **Medium-term (P2):** Enhance documentation, audit tools, and security measures
+4. **Long-term:** Develop advanced features like OPEN-AGI integration and simulation tools

+This gap analysis provides a roadmap for transforming the ATLAS concept into a fully-realized, deterministic, post-quantum secure social platform built on QFS foundations.
+## Recommended Next Steps

+1. **Immediate (P0):** Focus on API contracts and core UX gaps to unblock frontend development